 “I was a somewhat intellectually arrogant kid.”Ibid., 25

 It seems the argument that Ward is making is that the average Christian must learn more words to read the KJV than they would with modern translations.
-The problem of Christians misunderstanding the Bible is not unique to KJV readers, however.
+Yet as Ward loves to say, this seems to be more of a problem of quantity, not kind.
+The problem of Christians misunderstanding the Bible is not unique to KJV readers.
 There are many times where Christians believe they understand a passage, but then a pastor or friend comes along and informs them that they do not.
 If we again step outside of Ward’s narrative, it should be common sense that Christians do not understand the Bible perfectly in a vacuum.

 The most off-putting part of Ward’s book so far is the juvenile tone he takes.
 He inserts poorly placed and in my opinion, inappropriate jokes and commentary in the middle of a very serious topic.
 In a piece of persuasive writing, Ward discusses his failed attempts at impressing girls and his “smug satisfaction” of being intellectually superior than his peers in grade school, among other things.
 His premise for chapter 2 is also incredibly demeaning and insulting to the people who read the KJV.
 Ward discusses how smart he is, how much he has studied, and his self-proclaimed expertise in linguistics in order to make the concluding point: that God broke him of his pride and showed him that he didn’t actually understand the KJV.
 Ward seems to be making the point that if he, in all of his learning, cannot understand the KJV, neither can his reader.
 Thankfully he clarifies that,